MicrosoftDocs/VBA-Docs/api/Access.Attachment.FileType.md

 # Attachment.FileType property (Access)

-Returns the file extension of the specifed attachment.
+Returns the file extension of the specified attachment.
 Read-only **String**.

 ## Syntax